 Large, violet-gray cap with cream-pink pores; violet stalk that is sometimes webbed.
 Grows scattered on the ground in mixed woods.
 June–September.
 Cap convex, becoming flat; violet, turning grayish purple, then brownish; texture dry, smooth; flesh is white.
 Pores small; round; cream becoming pinkish tan.
-Stalk enlarging slightly toward the base; violet, even after cap fades; sometimes becoming webbed with a darker violet; texture smooth.
-Spore print pinkish to reddish to brown.
+Stalk enlarging slightly toward the base; violet, even after cap fades; texture smooth; sometimes becoming webbed with a darker violet.
+Spore print pinkish brown.
 Spores magnified are smooth, elliptical.

 Lookalikes: Other Boletus species.